 ¶1.
 Then those three men ceased answering Job, seeing he was righteous in his own eyes.

-2. But Elihu ben-Barakel the Buzite, from the family of Ram, burned with anger against Job.
+¶2.
+But Elihu ben-Barachel the Buzite, from the family of Ram, burned with anger against Job.
 His anger burned because he justified himself rather than God.

-3. And his anger burned against his three friends because they found no answer, and yet they had condemned Job.
+3. His anger also burned against his three friends because they had found no answer, and yet, they had condemned Job.

 4. Now, Elihu had waited before speaking to Job because they were older than he in years,